jeka-dev/working-examples/multi-techno/README.md

 The idea is that all sub-projects are built with tooling that fits naturally with project technology (Jerkar for Java project, [Grunt](gruntjs.com) for Html5), and the overall build is achieved with Jerkar.<br/> <br/>
 Note that is not the only way to build such project with Jerkar : you could build HTML5 project with Jerkar as well, but we want to showcase how external build technology can be integrated with Jerkar.

-The functionalty of this showcase project a "magic formula" : it just computes a number according an hard-coded function (called "magic formula") and an input number.
+The functionality of this showcase project is a "magic formula" : it just computes a number according an hard-coded function (called "magic formula") and an input number.

 * [core](./core) project actually do compute the "magic formula".
 Ituses in turn the [utility](./utility) project to accomplish some parts of the computing.